 Worship at St. John's

-Due to the decreasing risk factor in our area, and according to our parish plan for faithful ministry in a pandemic, we have moved to Phase Three of the plan and our building is now open for ministry with everyone welcome to attend worship in person or to watch online.
+According to our parish plan for faithful ministry in a pandemic, we have moved to Phase Three of the plan and our building is now open for ministry with everyone welcome to attend worship in person or to watch online.

 Sunday @ 8:30am in English

 Sunday @ 10:00am in English (watch online here)